The-Swarm-Corporation/AgentOS/README.md

 - Implement python code executor, file finder, and more
 - Implement file level embeddings
 - Implement Audio summary and analysis
+- Implement text to image and text to speech
+- Implement text to video

 ## Community